Computer science and business

 Business module choices:

-Human resource management; Marketing management; Financial and management accounting; Applied finance; Organisational theory; Services and information management; Business in society; Innovation, Entrepreneurship and new venture development.
+Human resource management; Marketing management; Financial and management accounting; Management accounting for business decisions; Applied finance; Organisation theory; Services and information management; Business in society; Innovation, entrepreneurship and new venture development.

 Computer science module choices:

 Applied probability; Symbolic programming; Software engineering; Information management; Software engineering group project; Artificial intelligence; Telecommunications; Compiler design; e-Business; Functional programming; Concurrent systems; Computational mathematics.

 Senior Sophister Year

 In the Senior Sophister (fourth) year, students take a combination of subjects, of which a quarter must be from business, a quarter from computer science, the computer science final-year project, and the remaining subjects drawn from a list of optional modules as follows:

 Business module choices

-International business and the global economy; Exploring organisational experience; Financial reporting and analysis; Financial markets and the corporate sector; Advances in marketing theory and practice; Social entrepreneurship and social innovation: Organisation and management; Managing new product development.
+International business and the global economy; Exploring organisational experience; Financial reporting and analysis; Financial markets and the corporate sector; Advances in marketing theory and practice; Social entrepreneurship and social innovation: Organisation and management; Managing new product development; Economic policy and business history.

 Computer science module choices:

 Advanced telecommunications; Fuzzy logic; Distributed systems; Human factors; Computer graphics; Computer vision; Advanced compiler design; Artificial intelligence; Strategic information systems.

 Please note that not all modules are run each year and that the selection of modules is subject to change.